fbpx Scholarships & Fellowships | Harvard Kennedy School

 Belfer Young Leaders Fellowship

-Supports students with a demonstrated interest in science, technology, national security, diplomacy, international relations, or global affairs
+Supports MPP or MPA students (including those pursuing joint degrees) with a demonstrated interest in science, technology, national security, diplomacy, international relations, or global affairs.
+Rising second-year MPP and MPA students can also apply during March of their first year.

 Roy Family Fellowship

-For students with an interest in energy and environmental policy issues
+For students in a two-year program (MPP, MPA, or MPA/ID) with an interest in energy and environmental policy issues

 Center for Public Leadership